• Skip to primary navigation

 • Donate

-Home » Services » Peer support
+Home » Services » Peer Support

-Peer Support
+Peer Support Program

 We understand acquiring Spinal Cord Damage is a life-changing experience.
 It’s something that affects every part of life from the physical to the mental, social, and economic, with the journey back to independence often being a challenging one.
 That’s why we have a Peer Support team.
 A group of passionate individuals who have lived experience with a Spinal Cord Injury and are there to support you and your family.